2010–11 Walsall F.C. season

 The 2010–11 season was the 123rd season of competitive association football and the 4th consecutive season in League One played by Walsall Football Club, a professional association football club based in Walsall, West Midlands, England.
 The team reached the second round of the FA Cup, losing to Torquay United.
 There was a change of manager in January.

 Season summary

 Having finished 10th in the previous season, Walsall started the season poorly, losing six of their first eight league games.

-On 4 January 2011, manager Chris Hutchins was sacked with the club bottom of the league and having recorded just 5 league wins.
-On 21 January 2011, Dean Smith was appointed as manager after a successful spell as caretaker manager following the dismissal of Chris Hutchins.
+On 4 January 2011, manager Chris Hutchings was sacked with the club bottom of the league and having recorded just 5 league wins.
+On 21 January 2011, Dean Smith was appointed as manager after a successful spell as caretaker manager following the dismissal of Chris Hutchings.
 The saddlers finished the season in 20th place, 1 point above the relegation zone.

-Incumbents

-Manager–Chris Hutchings (until 4 January 2011), Dean Smith thereafter.